 Logging library in python has been in standard library since a very long time.
-In many aspects, this logging framework bears similiarties with log4j
+In many aspects, this logging framework bears similiarties with log4j libraries in Java.
+In this blog post, I will go over some of the good approaches when using python log formatting.

 Avoid using root logger